buckbaskin/buckbaskin.github.io/content/random-code-02.md

 ## Scoping

-Each each element, we know if we've defined more names (e.g. for an `Assign`) or gotten into a new scope (e.g. for a FunctionDef) and new names (e.g. arguments in a `FunctionDef`).
+Each element, we know if we've defined more names (e.g. for an `Assign`) or gotten into a new scope (e.g. for a FunctionDef) and new names (e.g. arguments in a `FunctionDef`).